Lexington Avenue–63rd Street station: Original station opens

 The IND side of the station, the southern side, had been completed in 1984, when it was named the Construction Achievement Project of the Year by the Metropolitan Section of the American Society of Civil Engineers.
 It opened for passenger service on October 29, 1989, along with the rest of the IND 63rd Street Line.
 Upon the station's opening, it operated as a typical one-track, one-side platform station on each level, with only the IND side in use, while the BMT side of each level was hidden beyond an orange tiled false wall.
 Switches on both levels connected the lines to the west of the station.

 East of this station on the IND side are turnouts heading southwest for a connection to Phase 3 of the Second Avenue Subway, clearly visible from a moving train, which would allow future service from Queens towards Midtown and Downtown Manhattan.
 Also to the east, the eastbound track of the IND line rises to the upper level of the tunnel, as both IND tracks are located on the upper level of 63rd Street Tunnel for the trip under the East River.
 The two tracks on the lower level of that tunnel are being connected to the Long Island Rail Road (LIRR) via the East Side Access project.
-The project will bring trains from the LIRR's Main Line to Grand Central Terminal, but, as of December 2016, the lower level is currently unused.
+The project brings trains from the LIRR's Main Line to Grand Central Terminal.
+The lower tunnels eventually opened in January 2023, after years of delays.

 East of this station on the BMT side, the planned track connections to the Second Avenue Subway curved slightly north.
 After the tracks ended, the roadbed went on for a few hundred feet before ending.
 With the Second Avenue Subway connection, these tunnels now merge into the tunnels of Phase 1 of the IND Second Avenue Line.